 module, by clicking the Reading List button.

-The Digital Resources Librarian, Rachael Johnson, coordinates the creation of online reading lists and Blackboard module links to it.
+The Digital Services Librarian, Rachael Johnson, coordinates the creation of online reading lists and Blackboard module links to it.
 Our software however, offers tools that enables academics to create and manage their own reading lists online.

 To discuss online reading lists for your module, please liaise with your Faculty Librarian.
 Library staff can assist you with the creation of reading lists or create them on your behalf.

 Using any substantial extract from a book, journal, webpage etc. will usually need express permission from the owner/publisher.